KIST-CSRC/NanoChef/README.md

 ## 📊 Visualization

+### Visualization of virtual spaces
-You can generate and analyze visualization data using:
+You can generate to visualize virtual spaces using:

 ```bash
 python virtual_space_image.py
 ```

+This images of virtual space and spearman coefficient values of virtual space combinations can help to organize virtual space combinations for virtual experiments.

+### Visualization of the performance of virtual experiments
-or inspect customized visual outputs from `visualization_data.py`.
+Customized visual outputs from `visualization_data.py`.
+- def visualization_model_performance
+- def visualization_scatter
+- def create_gif
 ---

 ## 🙋 Author